AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-aem-site-web-editor.md

 ---
 # AEM Sites preset in the Map console

 You can create AEM Sites preset from the Map console and configure them to generate the AEM Sites output.
-There are to ways to create  the AEM Sites output:
+There are two ways to create  the AEM Sites output:

 - [Use composite component mapping](#use-composite-component-mapping)
 - [Use legacy component mapping](#use-legacy-component-mapping)